-Cuyahoga County is the most populous and most urbanized of Ohio’s 88 counties with approximately 78% of its land fully developed and only 10% of it considered protected open space.
-The remaining 12% is land that does not fall within one of the developed land cover or protected lands and could be forested land, agricultural land, fallow land, or other types of vacant undeveloped land.1
+Cuyahoga County is the most populous and most urbanized of Ohio’s 88 counties.

+Approximately 78% of land in Cuyahoga County is fully developed and only 10% of it is considered protected open space.
+The remaining 12% is land that does not fall within one of the developed land cover or protected lands categories.
+It could be forested, agricultural, fallow, or another type of vacant undeveloped land.

 - Public Park

-- Golf Course: Both public and private
+- Golf Courses, both public and private